-The writer considers the Well 3 and Well 4 claims are underlain by geology very favourable to gold mineralization for the following reasons:
+As written in the previous report, the writer considers the Well 3 and Well 4 claims are underlain by geology very favourable to gold mineralization for the following reasons:

 - 1. The property occurs on and adjacent to the St. Mary Fault along which several mineral prospects occur.
 Four of these are on the Well 3 claim. - 2.
 The claims are mostly underlain by alternating bands of Aldridge sediments and Moyie intrusives which are amenable to the occurrence of gold porphyrites. - 3.
 The very promising gold prospect of the Leader A claim occurs to the immediate south.